otoolep/questdb.io/docs/install.md

 * Windows 64-bit
 * Linux 64-bit

-We support JAVA 8 SDK and JRE
+We support 64-bit JAVA 8 SDK and JRE

->32-bit versions are not supported.

 We recommend to have Java installed and `JAVA_HOME` environment variable setup.
 Both Windows and Linux wrappers for QuestDB will require `JAVA_HOME`.
 OSX wrapper